Orgzales/BigDataFinalProject/README.md

 	- Read and tokenize each session txt file in transcripts
 		- Count each word, spell, and monster in each session sepererate
 		- Count each time a level up appears for permanent success addition later
-		- Count total of all words, spells, and monsters of all sessions
+		- Count total of all words, spells, and monsters of all episodes
 	- Clean all charater data
 		- seperate levels and class in case of multiple classess in a charater
 	- Go through each session (transcritp file count) for each charater for the following to get the success rate %: